 Why Your Business Should Migrate to the Cloud

 If you’re unfamiliar with the idea of “the Cloud,” know it’s a gigantic market growing at a massive rate.
-The industry is expected to grow from $146 billion in 2017 to $411 billion by 2022.
+The industry is predicted to grow from $146 billion to $411 billion by 2022.
 This is a massive increase that is unmatched by nearly any other industry vertical.

 According to Rackspace, who surveyed 1,300 companies, 88% of cloud users experience cost savings.
 A whopping 56% of those users even see increased profits.

 If you still haven’t made a move towards cloud computing, 2020 is going to be your year to make the jump – and here’s why.